Ctrl-Room: Controllable Text-to-3D Room Meshes Generation with Layout Constraints: Introduction

-Most importantly, benefiting from the separation of layout and appearance, our method enables flexible editing on the generated 3D room.
-The user can replace or modify the size and position of furniture items, e.g. replacing the TV and TV stand or moving up the picture as in Fig.~\ref{fig:teasers} (b), by instructions or mouse clicks.
-Our method can quickly update the room according to the edited room layout through our mask-guided editing module without expensive editing-specific training.
+Benefiting from the separation of layout and appearance, our method enables flexible editing on the generated 3D room.
+The user can replace or modify the size and position of furniture items, e.g. replacing the TV and TV stand as in \cref{fig:teaser_a} (b).
+Our method can update the room according to the edited room layout through our mask-guided editing module without expensive edit-specific training.
 The updated room appearance maintains consistency with the original version while satisfying the user's edits.
-To our knowledge, it's the first work that achieves 3D indoor scene editing through a 2D diffusion model.